The Dishwasher: Vampire Smile: Gameplay

+Development and release

+The game was showcased at the PAX East 2010 convention.

 Reception

 The Xbox 360 version received "favorable" reviews according to the review aggregation website Metacritic.
 GameSpot's Kevin VanOrd said that the game was "grimly gorgeous and violently entertaining" and went on to say that it "is one of the finest games released so far this year."
 Destructoid, by contrast, praised the game's goofy violence, character design, bleak aesthetic, and tightly-designed combat while criticizing its convoluted story and inability to engage the player to the end.
 Game Informer recommended the game, writing, "[The Dishwasher: Vampire Smile's] grim style is accompanied by some of the tightest 2D action around.
 While the challenge and dark subject matter could be a turn-off for some, most players will find a deep and rewarding action title that is more than worth a download."
 IGN said, "This is a refined version of the first title, with better dodging, more varied and entertaining enemies, and the same over-the-top violence...The repetitive level design can become mind-numbing in any sort of prolonged session, but the excellent combat is enough to make it worth playing..."
 VideoGamer.com commended its intense combat but took issue with its fiddly controls and punishing difficulty.